69 More Fun, Interesting & Weird Random Facts: Volume 2

 46. The very first toy to be advertised on television was Mr. Potato Head.
 No house is a true home without a Mr. and Mrs. Potato Head as part of your family so get your own Potato Heads today!

-Click on the toy to buy your own Mr. Potato Head!
+Click on the baked potato to buy your own Mr. Potato Head!

 47. Woodpeckers are not zombies, but they will eat the brains of other birds if they’ve gone long enough without food.